CORE School of Ministry,

 Curriculum and Resources.
 People and books.
 Whomever and whatever is the best resource.
 A list of resources will be developed for each disciple who is chosen to be in this school.

 School of Ministry committee: Supt.
-Mark, Brock, Chris Hemberry, Financial Officer, MEG chair, Church Planting Revitalization Chair.
+Mark Adams, Rev. Brock Hoyer, Rev. Chris Hemberry, Financial Officer, MEG chair, Church Planting Revitalization Chair.

 Director of school: Brock Hoyer